 - 1/3 cup canned unsweetened pumpkin

 With a spoon, mix the oats, chia seeds, and spice in a small mason jar.
 Add the milk of your choice, maple syrup, and pumpkin.
 Put the lid on the jar and shake vigorously until well combined.
 Place in the fridge for at least 1 hour or overnight.
 Top with walnuts and enjoy!

 - 4 cups collard greens, washed and stems cut off

 - sea salt & black pepper, to taste

-In a mixing bowl, combine chopped eggs, avocado, lemon juice, green onions, Dijon mustard and sea salt and pepper to taste.
-Mash with fork until creamy.
+In a mixing bowl, combine chopped eggs, avocado, lemon juice, green onions, Dijon mustard, and sea salt and pepper to taste.
+Mash with a fork until creamy.
 Wrap up in collard greens and enjoy!

 “Spaghetti” & Meatballs

 - 1 spaghetti squash, cut in ½ length wise with seeds removed

 - Extra virgin olive oil

 - 1/2 jar organic, sugar-free tomato sauce